-So you have purchased your electric bicycle after doing your research, and you have been getting out there and e-biking around town and are interested in learning how to get the most out of one charge to get the most range out of your electric bicycle's battery.
+So you have purchased your electric bike after doing your research, and you have been getting out there and e-biking around town and are interested in learning how to get the most out of one charge to get the most range out of your electric bike's battery.

-We have put together this electric bicycle battery guide with tips to increasing your electric bike battery's range, so that you can get the most out of each charge and go the distance on each ride.
+We have put together this electric bike battery guide with tips to increasing your electric bike's range, so that you can get the most out of each charge and go the distance on each ride.

-Take a moment to review the below tips to increase your electric bicycle battery's range, but please remember to always follow the instructions in your owner's manual and reach out to an authorized electric bicycle dealer or your bicycle's manufacturer if you have questions or are unsure of how to care for your eBike and its battery.
+Take a moment to review the below tips to increase your electric bike battery's range, but please remember to always follow the instructions in your owner's manual and reach out to an authorized electric bike dealer or your bike's manufacturer if you have questions or are unsure of how to care for your eBike and its battery.

-How To Extend the Range of Your Electric Bicycle's Battery:
+How To Extend the Range of Your Electric Bike's Battery: